zlatko-michailov/abc/README.md

 - `tcp_server_socket`
 - `tcp_client_socket`

+### `exception`
+An envelope around any exception type.
+Its purpose is to log a tag, which identifies the place where this exception was thrown.

+### Tagging
+Tags are unique 64-bit integers that identify the place in the code where a log entry was created.

+1. Pass the `__TAG__` sentinel wherever an API needs a `tag_t` value.
+Commit your change with that sentinel.
+2. At some later point, a designated contributor runs `bin/tag.sh --conf bin/tag.conf` to assign a unique number to each `__TAG__` instance.

-## Tool and Platform Dependencies
+## Toolchain and Platform Dependencies
 ### GCC
 The project is compiled using GCC 9.
 It may be possible to compile with an earlier version of GCC or even with a differnt compiler, but that hasn't been tried.

 ### POSIX
-The socket classes use the BSD socket C library.
+The socket classes use the BSD socket C API.
-This project has been tested on Windows 10 with the `Windows Subsystem for Linux` feature enabled.
+This project has been tested on Windows 10 with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) feature enabled.

-## Try `abc`
+## Try It
 Clone the repo loclaly.

 From the root repo folder, run `make`.